d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 |    Is the proportion of males the same in the drug and placebo groups?
 \vspace{0.1in}

-9. **Assume the scientists used the strategy in question 8 and found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**
+9. **Assume the scientists used the strategy in question 8, but they put the four tallest non-males and eight tallest males into the placebo group and the remaining subjects into the control group.
+They found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**

 |    Could that difference be due to the sex of the subjects?
 Explain your answer.
 \vspace{0.5in}